-What would you do if everyone you loved had been taken from you by one of the most evil and catastrophic hate crimes of all time?
-How would you feel if the people you cared about were frightened of you for something that was in your genes?
-Something you couldn’t control.
+What would you do if everyone you loved had been taken from you by one of the evilest and catastrophic hate crimes of all time?
+How would you feel if the people you cared about were frightened of you for something that was in your genes and something you couldn’t control?
 One of the most popular villains in the Marvel Universe began as a regular man, stripped of all that he held most dear, and decided to fight back.
-To inspire others to fight back with him.
-And to punish all those who wronged him.
+Magneto.

 How foolish for a man with metal bones to stand against me. – Magneto to Wolverine

-The couple, with their daughter Anya, had moved to the Ukraine from Germany.
+The couple, with their daughter Anya, had moved to Ukraine from Germany.
 Here, Max (who had adopted the name Magnus) worked as a carpenter, and their lives were peaceful – until an attack one night where his latent abilities were exposed.
-He managed to thwart his attackers, only to return home to find his home had been set alight, with his beloved daughter trapped inside.
-He attempted in vein to rescue her, but failed.
-Maddened with rage, Magnus took his revenge out on the mob who had started the fire, but inadvertently exposed himself to his wife Magda, who fled from fear of her husband’s strange powers.
+He managed to thwart his attackers, only to return home to find his house had been set alight with his beloved daughter trapped inside.
+He attempted in vain to rescue her but failed.
+Maddened with rage, Magnus took his revenge out on the mob who had started the fire but inadvertently exposed himself to his wife Magda, who fled from fear of her husband’s strange powers.
 She disappeared into a forest, making her way up a mountain range, where she gave birth to twins Pietro and Wanda.
 They would later become known as Quicksilver and the Scarlet Witch respectively – unbeknownst to Magnus, who was in the process of reinventing himself.
 With the help of an identity forger, Magnus took on the name Erik “Magnus” Lehnsherr.